 They continue to respond to the effects of years of civil war amongst the young generations on the streets: engaging them through outreach, a back to school programme and reintegration support and entrepreneurship training for older boys and young women.

-New Generation was founded by and is headed by a former street child and visionary, Dieudonne Nahimana.
+New Generation was founded, and is headed, by a former street child and visionary, Dieudonne Nahimana.
 Dieudonne found himself living on the streets with other street children after the brutal murder of his father during the war.
-Dieudonne says that in the streets he noticed something.
+Dieudonne says that on the streets he noticed something.

 New Generation has three main components: